RVU-Digital-Workplace/.github/profile/README.md

 Welcome to the official GitHub organization for **Digital Workplace**!

-We are an **internal IT team** dedicated to **Empowering our users by delivering, supporting, and innovating with high-quality technology solutions for enhanced productivity and effective work**.
+We are an **internal IT team** dedicated to **empowering our users by delivering, supporting, and innovating with high-quality technology solutions for enhanced productivity and effective work**.

 This repository hosts our internal tools, automation scripts, infrastructure configurations, and more.